Call Us

 We have had passengers whose wheelchairs are too large to allow them entry into the cabin and who choose to sit out on the front of the boat.
 This facility is available on the understanding that there is no shelter available, so suitable clothing must be brought for the weather, particularly if rain / wind is forecast.
 In addition, there will be no toilet facilities available.

-Passengers travel at their own risk and responsibility remains with passengers or their carers at all times.
+Passengers travel at their own risk and responsibility for their care remains with passengers or their carers at all times.
 Passengers must follow the instructions of the crew on all aspects of safety.

 The Crew

 The crew of the Endeavour are all volunteers and give their time willingly.
 Our volunteers are trained in all aspects of boat safety to ensure you have a pleasant trip.
 There is always a trained & qualified skipper onboard, who is ultimately responsible for managing the boat and all aspects of the trip.
-Each skipper holds a CCBM certification issued by the National Community Boats Association which is also a requirement of the Canal and River Trust for operating craft such as Endeavour.
+Each skipper holds a CCBM certification issued by the National Community Boats Association (or equivalent) which is a requirement of the Canal and River Trust for operating craft with up to 12 passengers.

 There may be times where the weather may limit what can be done on a trip for your safety and that of the crew.
 Occasionally if it is really windy, we may find we have to cancel the trip and re-schedule for a later date.